biowpn/bioweapon/_posts/2024-03-05-raii-all-the-things.md

 ### File Descriptor

 For some resource, there isn't even a pointer to begin with.
-An example would be the UNIX file fescriptor, which is just an `int`.
+An example would be the UNIX file descriptor, which is just an `int`.
 Can we still use `unique_ptr` for it?

 The answer is **yes**.
 It turns out that `unique_ptr<T, D>::pointer` doesn't need to be an actual pointer;